Regional airline flight attendants who were only paid for "block time" – the time that passes between the closing and opening of the main cabin door.

 ClassAction.org wants to hear from any regional airline flight attendant who was only paid for “block time” – the time that passes between the closing and opening of the main cabin door.

-Attorneys working with our website believe that only paying for “block time” may be illegal and cheats flight attendants out of proper pay.
+Attorneys working with ClassAction.org are investigating whether only paying for “block time” is illegal and cheats flight attendants out of proper pay.

 Skywest has already been sued over this alleged practice, which may actually be an industry-wide problem that could allow for more cases to be filed.
 Any information you can provide can be a huge help in getting these class action lawsuits started.